seanbreckenridge/mint/README.md

 - parses all of the data from mintable
 - can parse the additional, manually edited transactions/balances files; includes TUIs to edit manually tracked balances
 - loads all the balance snapshots/transactions into memory and drops you into IPython
+- cleans up transaction data; has patterns to fix transaction names/sort into meta-categories
+- has a basic account summary

 Need to:

 - create code to track budget
-- clean up transaction data; both the name of transactions and do some wrangling on transaction category
-- create a Jupyter notebook and visualize this information
+- see if transactions get overwritten? it seems that `mintable` just saves the transactions it gets to the file, so may have to use the `git` repo to get transactions from the past

 ---